chef/automate/components/automate-chef-io/content/docs/iam-v2-api-reference.md

 ### Updating a Policy

+- You should supply all of a policy's properties, not just the ones you wish to update.
+  Because the update operation modifies *all* the properties--not just the ones you specify--*properties that you do not include are reset to empty values*.
 - You can modify the *membership* of both Chef-managed and custom policies; see [Policy Membership]({{< relref "iam-v2-api-reference.md#policy-membership" >}}) for more information.
 - You can modify the *definition* of custom policies but not Chef-managed policies.
 - The policy ID is immutable; it can only be set at creation time.
-- The update operation modifies *all* policy properties, not just the ones you specify.
-  Properties that you do not specify are reset to empty values.
-  Thus, you should supply all of a policy's properties, not just the ones you wish to update.

 ### Deleting a Policy